 For detail information please download the Publishing Guidelines

-The 2019 assessments for all works will be held on 8th June and 7th December, however, submissions must be received no later than one month before these dates.
+The next 2019 assessment for all works will be held on 14th December, however, submissions must be received no later than one month before these dates.
 Submissions have now closed for the June round.

 Artists' Advisory Panel Members: